 We get a lot of questions about what platform people should use to sell online courses.
-Two platforms we hear a lot about are InfusionSoft by Keap and its competitor, Kajabi.
-The two providers have good marketing potential, but there are significant differences between the two.

 So we are going to review and compare the two platforms in this Kajabi vs InfusionSoft review.
 Then we will give our verdict about which platform is superior.